-While buying on an exchange like Coinbase is usually fairly simple (and you can even buy fractions of cryptocurrencies), there are those who prefer to mine their coins.
+While buying on an exchange like Coinbase is usually fairly simple and allows you to buy fractions of cryptocurrencies, there are those who prefer to mine their coins.
 The best option likely depends on individual circumstances.

 Mining cryptocurrency seems like a no-brainer.
-Set up a computer to help solve complex math puzzles and you are rewarded with a coin (or a fraction of a coin).
-Back in the day, the first bitcoin miners were able to earn coins relatively quickly just using what computing power they had in their homes.
+Set up a computer to help solve complex math puzzles and you are rewarded with a coin or a fraction of a coin.
+The first bitcoin miners were able to earn coins relatively quickly just using what computing power they had in their homes.

-Today, cryptocurrency mining is a little more complicated and involved.
+By 2019, cryptocurrency mining has become a little more complicated and involved.
 With bitcoin, the reward is halved every four years.
 On top of that, serious miners have built huge arrays to mine, making it harder for smaller miners to compete.
 You can join a bitcoin mining pool to be more effective, but that comes with a fee, reducing your profits.

 On top of building your rig, you also need to realize that you are going to be using quite a lot of power.
 If you have high power rates, you could end up spending quite a lot to mine coins—especially bitcoin.
-According to Marketwatch, the electricity cost involved in mining a single bitcoin is more than $3,000 in the cheapest states.
-For more states with higher electric rates, you could spend more than $6,000 in electricity to mine a single bitcoin.
+The electricity cost involved in mining a single bitcoin is more than $3,000 in the cheapest states.
+For states with higher electric rates, you could spend more than $6,000 in electricity to mine a single bitcoin.
 With the cost of one coin hovering at $7,000 as of December 2019, the energy costs alone don't make it worth it.

-A less powerful rig mining currencies like monero or z-cash could save you money.
+A less powerful rig mining alternative currencies could save you money.
 Even so, it can take several weeks, or even months, to recoup your original investment and become profitable.

-If you don’t want to spend the money to build a crypto mining rig, you can use cloud mining.
-With cloud mining, you purchase time on someone else’s rig.
+Cloud mining involves purchasing time on someone else’s rig.
 Companies like Genesis Mining and HashFlare charge you based on what’s called a hash rate—basically, your processing power.
 If you purchase a higher hash rate, you are expected to receive more coins for what you pay for, but it will cost more.

-Depending on the company you choose, you might pay a monthly fee, or you might pay according to hash rate.
+Depending on the company you choose, you might pay a monthly fee, or you might pay according to the hash rate.
 Some companies also charge a maintenance fee.
 In general, cloud miners that allow you access to bitcoin come at higher rates.
-Once again, some miners prefer to use cloud mining contracts to collect dash, z-cash, ethereum, and other cryptos and convert those to bitcoin later.

 However, at least with cloud mining, you don’t have to worry about power consumption costs and other direct costs related to doing all of the mining with your own rig.